 Whether you find a spiritual connection to Inglis Falls or not, I wouldn’t be surprised to hear that she’s the most memorable stop on your Grey County waterfall road trip.

-Head into Owen Sound proper in the direction of Harrison Park.
-This is where you’ll find Weavers Creek Falls, the little gem of Owen Sound waterfalls in the heart of the park.
+You’ll find this Grey County waterfall in the city of Owen Sound.
+Head to Harrison Park where you’ll find Weavers Creek Falls, the little gem of Owen Sound waterfalls in the heart of the park.
 Just a short 5 minute walk from the public pool, you’ll follow a well-maintained boardwalk that leads you to a short mulch path.
 Voila, you’ve found Weavers Creek Falls!
 The path stops fairly short of the top of the falls, so you’d have to do some serious clamouring to get towards them.
-There’s also a sign that notifies you that the falls are actually on private property, so acknowledge it as you please.
-In the summer, I opt for hopping into the river to cool off while snapping a few shots before returning to the car for our next target.
+However, the falls are on private property so please respect the landowner’s wishes and enjoy the falls from the boundary.

 INSIDER TIP: If you’re looking for a place to stay to make this a weekend adventure, Owen Sound has a number of affordable hotel options.
 You’ll also find lots of places to eat, museums, craft breweries and more!